pablosanjose/Quantica.jl/docs/src/manual.md

     Sites         : (10,) --> 10 total per unit cell
 ```

+!!! tip "No need to build selectors explicitly"
-!!! tip As discussed in the `SiteSelector` section, we don't build a `siteselector(region = ...)` object to then pass it to `supercell`: as shown above we instead pass the corresponding keywords directly to `supercell`, which takes care to build the selector internally.
+    As discussed in the `SiteSelector` section, we don't build a `siteselector(region = ...)` object to then pass it to `supercell`: as shown above we instead pass the corresponding keywords directly to `supercell`, which takes care to build the selector internally.